Alexander-94/calm_down_terrain/README.md

 # calm_down_terrain
-Researching the c++ irrlicht 3d engine - building the terrain
+Researching the c++ irrlicht 3d engine - building the terrain with SMesh and SMeshBuffer

 Setup:
 In the Visual Studio